 - To ensure that children with disabilities have equal access with other children to participation in play, recreation and leisure and sporting activities, including those activities in the school system;

 - To ensure that persons with disabilities have access to services from those involved in the organization of recreational, tourism, leisure and sporting activities.

-EASPD’s Interest Group on Arts and Culture provides a platform for the exchange of information and good practices in supporting the participation in cultural life and access to arts (addressing barriers such as the lack of accessible formats that inhibit persons with disabilities to access artistic and cultural activities, materials and places for performances and services such as theatres, museums, cinemas) and supporting artistic careers (artistic education, training for persons with disabilities and support in mainstream sector).
+EASPD’s Member forum on Arts and Culture provides a platform for the exchange of information and good practices in supporting the participation in cultural life and access to arts (addressing barriers such as the lack of accessible formats that inhibit persons with disabilities to access artistic and cultural activities, materials and places for performances and services such as theatres, museums, cinemas) and supporting artistic careers (artistic education, training for persons with disabilities and support in mainstream sector).

 - to bring expertise and engage in EASPD’s policy and research pillars;

 - to follow-up in a pro-active way the relevant policy issues at European level by e.g. participating in internal and external consultations and taking proactive measures to raise awareness as needed